gobrightspot/nova-detached-actions/README.md

 Since we won't receive a collection of `$models`, you can remove the variable from the `handle` method, so that the signature is `public function handle(ActionFields $fields)`.

 You can also customize the button label, by overriding the `label()` method.
 If you do not override the label, it will 'humanize' the class name, in the example `ExportUsers` would become `Export Users`.

+By default the detached action will only appear on the Index Toolbar.

+If you want to also show the action on the resource index view (when users select a row with a checkbox), set the `$public $showOnIndex = true;`
+If you want to also show the action on the resource detail view (when user selects the action from the dropdown), set the `$public $showOnDetail = true;`

 Here's a full example: